saltedge/saltedge-ios-swift/README.md

 ## Running the demo

-To run the demo app contained in here, you have to set the demo with your App ID, App Secret and choose desired API.
+To run the contained here demo app, you have to set the demo with your App ID, App Secret and choose desired API.

 To setup Salt Edge API, call:
 ```swift